marksull/webex-terminal/README.md

 # Webex Terminal

+> This was an experimental project to gain experience using JetBrains Junie.
+Every single line of code and documentation (except this very introduction) was written using Junie, and I will attempt to maintain it using Junie.

 A terminal client for Cisco Webex that allows you to join and interact with Webex rooms directly from your terminal.

 ## Features